Online Learning Policies & Regulations

 Northern Essex Community College (NECC) was approved by the DHE to participate in SARA, and became a SARA member institution in July 2018.
 At this time, only California is not a member state.
 If you reside in California and are interested in taking an online class at NECC, please contact the Director of Online Education at email@example.com.

 NECC is required to provide current and prospective online learning students with contact information for filing complaints.
 Students who desire to resolve a grievance should follow the College’s Student Grievance Procedure as outlined in the NECC Student Code of Conduct and Grievance.

 The official learning management system at NECC is Blackboard Learn 9.1, Service Pack 14.
 Information about Blackboard’s efforts on meeting accessibility standards is available on their Blackboard resources page and also in their Accessibility Features help section.
 Online or web-enhanced math courses may use Pearson’s MyLab platform.
-The MyMathLab Accessibility Information page provides a list of supported assistive technologies and the National Federation of the Blind has information on MyMathLab and JAWS compatibility.
+The MyMathLab Accessibility Information page provides a list of supported assistive technologies, and Quick Start Instructions (PDF) on using MyMathLab with the JAWS Screen Reader.